cirobrignolo/fraud_prevention_challange/README.md

     python manage.py test

+## Steps to run code

+1. First, you need to access the admin panel through http://127.0.0.1:8000/admin/ or the corresponding associated IP, and log in using the superuser created earlier.

+2. Then, create at least one user and the necessary payments as needed.

+3. Finally, through any means to make API calls, use the URL http://127.0.0.1:8000/api/fraud-check/:user_id/ or the corresponding associated IP along with the ID of the created user to obtain the response from the call.

 ## Comments

 You can see more comments about this proyect in [Comments](Comments.md) or directly in the file.